Ma-Marcinowski/Verificational-Model/README.md

     * Vide 3.8.1.
 Database, except for preprocessing v0.4;

-    * Soft criterion - a test subset of CVL and IAM databases - dataframe is generated over such patches only, which most certainly do not contain any empty (unused by author) writing space.
-Because thresholding by patch mean pixel value isn't precise enough, another rough method is employed (based on the usual methods of handwriting, i.e. from left to right and from top to bottom), where only top-left corner patch of any given image is considered suitable for a dataframe based on it's indexes of 1 and 1.
-4474 image pairs (equal number of positive and negative instances).
+    * Soft criterion - a test subset of CVL and IAM databases - dataframe is generated over such patches only, which most certainly do not contain any excess of empty (unused by author) writing space.
+Because thresholding by patch mean pixel value isn't precise enough, more subtle method is employed where patches are accepted on the basis of simple kernel operations (vide preprocessing v0.5). ??? image pairs.

   * 3.10.2.
 Metrics: